jupyter-book/jupyter-book/docs/advanced/pdf.md

 **Individual PDF Files:**

-To build PDF files for each page of the project then you can specify the option `--individualpages` for `--builder=pdflatex`.
+To build PDF files for each page of the project, you can specify the option `--individualpages` for `--builder=pdflatex`.

 The individual PDF files will be available in the `latex` build folder.
 These files will have the same name as the source